COVID 19 vaccine injury & bereavement

 Adverse health impacts reported include blood clots.
-Tragically, in some cases the effects have been fatal: where individuals have developed Vaccine Induced Thrombocytic Thrombocytopenia (VITT), for example.
+Tragically, in some cases the effects have been fatal: where individuals have developed Vaccine Induced Immune Thrombosis with Thrombocytopenia (VITT), for example.

-Much needed financial support has been very slow in reaching the affected families – with only the first payments being made in the week of 20th June 2022 - and thus defying the very purpose of the scheme.
-Those affected have had to rely on savings, on the benefits system or the generosity of friends and family.
+In the case of the Covid Vaccine, much needed financial support has been very slow in reaching the affected families - with the first payments being made in the week of 20th June 2022 only - thus defying the very purpose of the scheme.
+Those affected had to rely on savings, on the benefits system or the generosity of friends and family.

-We push for reform of the VDPS.
-We have been working with affected families and other stakeholders to raise awareness around how this scheme is outdated, obscure and difficult to access and to seek urgent reform of the VDPS system.
+Through a series of action between 2021 and 2023, Hausfeld pushed for reform of the VDPA.
+We worked with affected families and other stakeholders to raise awareness around how this scheme is outdated, obscure and difficult to access and to seek urgent reform of the VDPA system.

 We brought together the affected families, so they could share their experiences with others in a similar situation and offer/receive mutual mental support while also creating awareness around some of the issues described above.

-Some of the individuals we have been supporting have now set up a vaccine injured and bereaved support group, known as VIBUK, which provides support and resources to families in need.
+Some of the individuals we have supported set up a vaccine injured and bereaved support group, known as VIBUK, which provides support and resources to families in need and campaigned.

-Hausfeld works actively with the media to raise the profile of the issues.
-Some of the news channels and broadsheets have already reported on these crucial issues:
+Hausfeld worked actively with the media to raise the profile of the issues at hand.
+A selection of some news channels and broadsheets:

 BBC - Widower calls for easier access to vaccine damages payment